maschirmer/filter-datasets/README.md

 maybe use spark instances instead of multiprocessing nex time

+coarse steps:
-texts are extracted from the files and stored into csv files
+- texts are extracted from the files and stored into csv files

-from the csv files equal proportions of texts are sampled data is filtered for english language data is shuffled
+- from the csv files equal proportions of texts are sampled
+- data is filtered for english language
+- data is shuffled
-"source" - tag is annotated
+- "source" - tag is annotated